ramalho/runes2019/README.md

-# runes2019
+# Runes 2020

-A new take on the runefinder example
+An introduction to Go, using TDD and the `runefinder` example

 ## References